Great Bike Trails for Long Island Families

 Wildwood State Park — Wading River

-With a total of 12 miles, this trail is a good option for families with older kids or younger ones if you have a trailer.
-Expect some hilly terrain with a mix of paved areas and unpaved areas.
-There are plenty of rest stops along the way to help little legs recover from the hill climbs as well as offering some spots to stop for lunch.
+With a total of 12 miles, this trail is a good option for families with older kids, or younger ones if you have a trailer.
+Expect some hilly terrain with a mix of paved and unpaved areas.
+There are plenty of rest stops along the way to help little legs recover from the hill climbs as well as offering spots to stop for lunch.